MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-service-principal.md

 ## Prerequisites

-To register an application in your Microsoft Entra tenant, you need:
+Before you register an application in your Microsoft Entra tenant, ensure that you have:

-- A Microsoft Entra user account.
+A Microsoft Entra user account.
 If you don't already have one, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 ## Permissions required for registering an app

 You must have sufficient permissions to register an application with your Microsoft Entra tenant, and assign to the application a role in your Azure subscription.
 To complete these tasks, you require `Application.ReadWrite.Allpermission.`

 ## Register an application with Microsoft Entra ID and create a service principal

+To register an application and create a service principal, follow these steps:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Browse to **Microsoft Entra ID** > **App registrations** then select **New registration**.